Bhardwaj-Raghav/Time-Elapsed-jQuery-Plugin/README.md

  * This jQuery Plugin will Update Text to the Elapsed Time on selected Element
  * You need to Have data Attribute "time" on the Selected Element
  * Value of data Attribute "time" can be any thing accepted by New Date().
- * If you Only Need Time Different you can check this repe [Get-Time-Difference](https://github.com/Bhardwaj-Raghav/Get-Time-Difference/blob/master/index.js)
+ * If you Only Need Time Different you can check this repo [Get-Time-Difference](https://github.com/Bhardwaj-Raghav/Get-Time-Difference/blob/master/index.js)

 ## Accepted Options:
 ###### Default Options: